Managing SQL Server Database Fragmentation

 So where is the information stored?

-With both SQL 2000 and SQL 2005 you can get the fragmentation information by using the DBCC SHOWCONTIG command.
-In addition, you can use the dynamic management view sys.dm_db_index_physical_stats in SQL Server 2005.
+With both SQL 2000 and SQL 2005 and later versions you can get the fragmentation information by using the DBCC SHOWCONTIG command.
+In addition, you can use the dynamic management view sys.dm_db_index_physical_stats in SQL Server 2005 and later.
 These commands are great, but you really need to collect the information and then analyze the data to determine which indexes should be rebuilt versus which indexes should be defragmented.

 With the management view the data is displayed like a regular query result, so this data can be easily written to a database table.
 With the DBCC SHOWCONTIG command the data is not written in a table format, but by using the WITH TABLERESULTS option you can get the data in a table format instead of a report format which is the default.